Recruiting a Diverse Student Body at Your School

 Beyond the statistics, how is diversity defined and maintained at BVP?

 Diversity is cultural.
-We strive to maintain and foster ‘working diversity’ and mutual respect through culturally responsive teaching, by promoting high levels of diverse topics in our curriculum, and by engaging parents and the community in discussions on diversity.
+We strive to maintain and foster ‘working diversity’ and mutual respect by promoting culturally responsive teaching and incorporating diverse topics into our curriculum, as well as by engaging parents and the community in discussions on diversity.
 Furthermore, our definition of diversity extends beyond race and socioeconomics and extends into all areas – from gender and sexual preference to extracurricular orientation.

 How does your emphasis on a diverse student population play out in your practical efforts around student recruitment?